uqlibrary/uqlibrary-elements/README.md

 To add a component, edit the bower.json file, and add the component as a dependency.

+Edit the index.html file in the root of the repo and include the component so it will be vulcanized.

 Next run the elements.sh script in the bin directory locally, which will generate a vulcanized file that can be included in your app: